pelahi/VELOCIraptor-STF/doc/usage.rst

     If input is cosmological, then for some input formats (gadget, HDF), these quantites can be read from the input file.
 Tipsy formats require that these be set in the configuration file.

     ``Period =``
-        * Period of the box in input units. \n ``Scale_factor =``
+        * Period of the box in input units.
+    ``Scale_factor =``
         * Scale factor time
     ``h_val =``